ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 We chose our test statistic to be be Total Variation Distance, since we are looking at two categorical distributions, complete vs partially complete in the data completeness column.
 We will also use a significance level of 0.05

+<iframe src="assets/fixedempirical.html" width=800 height=600 frameBorder=0></iframe>

 After running our permutation test by shuffling the missing damagetochampion columns, we found that our p value is 0.012, which is less than the signifcance level.
 Thus, we reject the null hypothesis that the damagetochampion column does not depend on the data completeness column, and is potentially to be MAR dependent on datacompletness.

-insert graphs and tables

 We also will run a permutation test to determine if multi kills is MAR vs MCAR with the column position.

 In similar fashion, we choose TVD as our test statistic and a significance level of 0.05.

+<iframe src="assets/empiricaldistofmultikills.html" width=800 height=600 frameBorder=0></iframe>

 After running our permutation test, we get a p value of 1, which suggests that we strongly fail to the null hypothesis that the distribution of positions is the same when multi kills is missing or not missing.
 This means that that the multkills column could potentailly be MCAR.

-insert graphs and tables

 # Hypothesis Testing